Installing Surface Wiring

 Before surface wiring is attempted the electrical system should be in good shape as discussed earlier.
 Care should be taken not to overload an existing circuit by using too many appliances or devices simultaneously.
 However, adding a few new outlets to a circuit is seldom a problem.
-When in doubt, consult a professional electrician.
+When in doubt, consult a professional residential or commercial electrician.

 Surface wiring systems consist of metal or heavy plastic components and can be purchased at most home centers.
 They come with an assortment of fittings to make installation as simple as possible.
 The material can be cut with a hacksaw, therefore eliminating the need for any power tools.
 However, a cordless driver/drill can make the job a lot easier.
 The only other tool required is a combination wire cutter/stripper.